 Outside of clinical work, Nikki spends as much time as possible outdoors.
 She enjoys hunting with her three German Shorthaired Pointers, fishing, trail running, and disc golf—activities that keep her grounded and connected to the physical world outside the therapy office.

-Jessica Guenther brings a wealth of leadership, resilience, and compassion to her role as a counseling intern.
+Jessica brings a wealth of leadership, resilience, and compassion to her role as a counseling intern.
 With over 24 years of service in the U.S. Army Reserve, Jessica blends her military experience with her passion for mental health.
 A graduate of the U.S. Army Sergeants Major Academy (SGM-A), she has also served as a Suicide Intervention Skills Trainer and Master Resilience Trainer, where she taught skills rooted in cognitive behavioral therapy (CBT) and rational emotive behavior therapy (REBT).

 Jessica earned her undergraduate degree in Psychology from Ashford University and is now in the final internship phase of her Master’s in Clinical Mental Health Counseling at Capella University.
 She is working toward licensure as a Licensed Professional Counselor (LPC).
 Her therapeutic approach is collaborative and draws from the frameworks of DBT, CBT, REBT, and person-centered theory.
 She is dedicated to creating a safe, non-judgmental space where clients feel seen, heard, and supported on their journey toward healing and growth.